jarondl/pygtfs/README.md

 To-do
 -----

 - Improve testing; add some unit testing framework and test with a variety of GTFS data feeds.
-At this point I've only done some testing-by-hand with a few transit systems: MTA subway, MTA Manhattan buses, BART.